 2001 – The Ken-Rock Center begins a partnership with the Little Peoples Place Day Care that will host over 90 children daily.
 Also, a $170,000 capitol improvement project began to renovate the facility.
 Upgrades that were accomplished were new plumbing and bathroom fixtures, brand new gymnasium floor, central air condition in the banquet facility, new roof and the building was completely rewired.Another partnership was formed with the Rock River Valley Food Pantry.
 As Ken-Rock will be an emergency service provider of food on Saturdays.
 The only weekend provider in the city of Rockford.

 2008 – Ken-Rock Community Center sold the building to the Our Lady of Sacred Heart Academy and downsized to become financially solvent for the future.
-Ken-Rock resides in the building in the south wing of the first floor and continuing the quality programs and services.
+Ken-Rock resides in the building in the south wing of the first floor.

 2010 – Finalist for the Rockford Register Star’s Excelsior Award

-2013 – Ken-Rock Center launched the opening of the Ken-Rock Learning Center for 3-5 year olds.
+2013 – Ken-Rock Center launched the opening of the Ken-Rock Learning Center.

 2014 – Winner of the 2014 Rockford Register’s Star Excelsior Award